kriskowal/q/README.md

 guarantee when mentally tracing the flow of your code, namely that ``then`` will always return before either handler is executed.

+In this tutorial, we begin with how to consume and work with promises.
+We'll talk about how to create them, and thus create functions like `promiseMeSomething` that return promises, [below](#the-beginning).

 ### Propagation